CarloDeNart/Perseus-Image-plug-in/docs/source/index.rst

 Perseus Image Plug-in Documentation
 ===================================

 **Perseus** is a freely available data analysis program that now can analyse also fMRI images.
-Operative systems currently supported: Windows and Linux
+Operative systems currently supported: Windows and Linux.

 Perseus was developed in `CoxLab <https://www.biochem.mpg.de/cox>`_.
 To download and know more about it go to this `link <https://maxquant.net/perseus/>`_.